102.0 -- School Safety and Security

 club members, etc.) must first apply to be approved as a volunteer through

 the school district’s Volunteer & Partnership program.
-Applications may be submitted only via computers at your child's school or at the Volunteer & Partnership Office.
+Applications may be submitted via computers at your child's school or at the Volunteer & Partnership Office.
 This

 application process prompts a Level 1 criminal history background screening to be completed at no cost to the volunteer.